mootools/mootools-core/Docs/Browser/Browser.md

 Browser.name {#Browser:Browser-name}
 ------------------------------------

-**Important note:** The use of this feature is deprecated and it will be moved to a compatibility-only version in the future.
+**Important note:** These properties are deprecated since MooTools 1.5, and are only available in the 1.4-compatibility version.

 'Browser.name' reports the name of the Browser as string, identical to the property names of the following Boolean values: